 These indicators are molded into the bottom of the tread grooves.
-They will appear as bands when the tread depth becomes 1/16 in (2 mm).
+They will appear as bands when the tread depth becomes a 1/16 of an inch (2 mm).
 When the tread is worn to the tread wear indicators, the tire should be replaced.
-Refer to replacement tires in this section for further information.
+Refer to "Replacement Tires" in this section for further information.